-The beneficial effects of fitness caching (specifically for genetic algorithms) have been discussed by Kratica [10], and applied in practice in [11].
-However, we are unaware of previous research that discusses the use, or repercussions, of caching for noisy optimization problems.
-Considerably more research has been done on meta-heuristic search and optimization in noisy fitness landscapes, and remains a topic of considerable interest.
-For example, recent work spans from finding efficient techniques of determining the best individual from a noisy population [5], to defining standard sets of noisy functions for benchmarking different optimization techniques [4].
-The breadth of work is far beyond the scope for this paper; for a helpful survey on noise/uncertainty in evolutionary algorithms, see [7].
+Considerable research has been done in the general area of meta-heuristic search and optimization in noisy fitness landscapes, and it remains a topic of considerable interest.
+For example, recent work spans from developing efficient techniques of determining the best individual from a noisy population [6], to defining standard sets of noisy functions for benchmarking different optimization techniques [4].
+The breadth of work in this area is beyond the scope of this paper; for a comprehensive survey of noise/uncertainty in evolutionary algorithms, see [8].

-However, it is worth highlighting some of the more pertinent/related research.
-One strand of research concerns the analysis of search spaces or fitness landscapes, such as the study of Kauffman's NK-landscapes [8, 9], similarly inspired tunable landscapes [15], as well as search performance on such landscapes (e.g. [13]).
-Particularly relevant is the work on adaptive walks through noisy fitness landscapes [12].
-Our work also pertains to adaptive walks (or neighborhood-based search algorithms in general) in noisy landscapes, but with fitness caching the noise is frozen, as we will discuss later.
-Also, as our application interests are more toward simulation optimization than understanding of biological evolutionary processes, we chose to investigate landscapes based on optimization benchmarks.
-So-called "fitness evolvability portraits" [16] appear to be another promising direction for fitness landscape analysis.
-While several of the ideas about characterizing the landscape at different fitness levels might be productively incorporated into future work on the sampling with fitness caching problem we are addressing here, the work in [16] currently does not consider noise in this way.
+It is worth highlighting some of the more closely-related research.
+One strand of research concerns the analysis of search spaces or fitness landscapes, such as the study of Kauffman's NK-landscapes [9, 10], similarly inspired tunable landscapes [16], as well as search performance on such landscapes (e.g., [14]).
+Particularly relevant is the work on adaptive walks through noisy fitness landscapes [13].
+Our work also pertains to adaptive walks (or local neighborhoodbased search algorithms in general) in noisy landscapes, but with fitness caching the noise becomes frozen, as we will discuss later.
+Also, as our application interests are focused more on simulation optimization rather than understanding of biological evolutionary processes, we chose to investigate landscapes based on optimization benchmarks (see Section 2 below).
+So-called "fitness evolvability portraits" [17] appear to be another promising direction for fitness landscape analvsis.
+While [17] currently does not address issues of noise, several of the ideas about characterizing the landscape at different fitness levels might be productively incorporated into future work on the sampling with fitness caching problem we are addressing here.

-Several researchers ([2], and more recently [1]) have discussed/debated the relative merits of repeated sampling for noise reduction versus alternative methods, such increasing population size.
-We note that when fitness caching is used, separate individuals in a population-based search do not contribute independent fitness trials, so increasing the population offers no advantages in reducing the impact of noise.
-Rana et al. [14] examine the effects of noise on search landscapes, in particular discussing the creation of false local optima and the soft annealing of peaks (or "melting" effect, as referred to by Levitan and Kauffman [12]).
+Several prior works ([2], and more recently [1]) have discussed/debated the relative merits of repeated sampling for noise reduction versus alternative methods, such increasing population size.
+However, when fitness caching is used, separate individuals in a population-based search do not contribute independent fitness trials, so increasing the population offers no advantages in reducing the impact of noise.
+Rana et al. [15] examine the effects of noise on search landscapes, in particular discussing the creation of false local optima and the soft annealing of peaks (or "melting" effect, as referred to by Levitan and Kauffman [13]).
 Our current work is also interested in the creation of false local optima by noise, but the use of fitness caching changes both the character and consequences of such local optima (as we discuss in Section 3.1).